steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

   Wired broadcast example mean: 9.0138

-For the required erasures rate, we observe that if we modify the erasure rate in the links, the expected number of transmissions changes in the respective manner.
+For the required erasures rate, we observe that if we modify the erasure rate in the links, the expected number of transmissions changes.
+By increasing the error rate, we need more transmissions to overcome the losses.

 Review pcap traces
 ^^^^^^^^^^^^^^^^^^

-We have added this time also a trace file per each net device in order to observe packet routing. ::
+We have added also a trace file per each net device in order to observe packet routing. ::

-  > tcpdump -r star-0-0.pcap -nn -tt
+  > tcpdump -r wired-broadcast-0-0.pcap -nn -tt
-  reading from file star-0-0.pcap, link-type PPP (PPP) 1.000000 IP 10.1.1.1.49153 > 10.1.1.255.80: UDP, length 1006
+  reading from file wired-broadcast-0-0.pcap, link-type PPP (PPP) 1.000000 IP 10.1.1.1.49153 > 10.1.1.255.80: UDP, length 1006
   2.000000 IP 10.1.1.1.49153 > 10.1.1.255.80: UDP, length 1006
   3.000000 IP 10.1.1.1.49153 > 10.1.1.255.80: UDP, length 1006